tonyqug/verticalai/README.md

 ---

-🚀 **VerticalAI** makes athletic performance tracking more accessible and smarter than ever!
-Give it a try today! 🎯🏆
+🚀 **VerticalAI** makes athletic performance tracking more accessible and smarter than ever!🎯🏆